-Now, we will consider what the Old Testament indicates as to whether or not God is a plural Being.
+First, we will consider what the Old Testament indicates regarding whether or not God is a plural Being.
 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, unless we indicate otherwise.]

 In this regard, John MacArthur, President of The Master’s College and Seminary, asserts on page 160 of his book entitled The Battle for the Beginning,

 The fact of multiple Persons in the Godhead has been hinted at in the Hebrew word for God that is used in twenty-one of the first twenty-five verses of Scripture, because elohim takes the form of a plural noun in Hebrew.
 But the plural pronouns of verse 26 make the point even more forcefully.
 It is by no means a full revelation of the doctrine of the Trinity, but it is an unmistakable reference to plurality within the Godhead, and it begins to lay the groundwork for what we later learn of the Trinity from the New Testament.

 Marvin J. Rosenthal¸ in “Elohim: The Strong, Faithful One,” an article in the September – October 2020 issue of the publication entitled Zion’s Fire, amplifies what MacArthur says regarding the Hebrew word elohim.
 On page 17 of this publication, Rosenthal explains,